Hannah Wangeci Kinoti

-Hannah Wangeci Kìnoti, (1 August 1941 – 30 April 2001) was a Kenyan feminist theologian and a member of the Circle of Concerned African Women Theologians.
+Hannah Wangeci Kìnoti (1 August 1941 – 30 April 2001) was a Kenyan feminist theologian and a member of the Circle of Concerned African Women Theologians.
 Kìnoti was an African Ethicist and Religious Studies Scholar with over fifty publications.
 She was a founding member of Wajibu Journal, created in 1985, focusing on religion, African values, morality, politics and culture.
 Kìnoti was the first female chairperson in the Department of Philosophy and Religious Studies at the University of Nairobi.

-Early life
+Early life and education

 Hannah Kìnoti was born on August 1, 1941, in Nyeri District (now Nyeri County).
 She was the lastborn of five siblings in the Ruben and Ruth Gathii family.

-Personal life

-Kìnoti grew up in the Scottish Presbyterian Church, which later became the Presbyterian Church of East Africa.
+She grew up in the Scottish Presbyterian Church, which later became the Presbyterian Church of East Africa.
 She became a Christian at the age of 15 and was shaped by her church's evangelism.
 She later became a lay preacher in the Methodist Church in Kenya.
-As a professor and a lay preacher, she spoke on various ethical, spiritual, moral, and social topics.
-Hannah Wangeci married George Kìnoti and took his last name.
-They had five children.

-Education and career
+Career

 After graduating as a teacher, Kìnoti taught Bible knowledge, English, divinity, and literature at Kenya High School for five years.
-She became a tutorial fellow in 1974, an assistant Lecturer in 1982 at the University of Nairobi, where she earned her doctorate in the Department of Philosophy and Religious Studies with the dissertation "Aspects of Gikuyu Traditional Morality" in 1983 and was hired as a Lecturer in 1984.
+She became a tutorial fellow in 1974, an assistant Lecturer in 1982 at the University of Nairobi, where she earned her doctorate in the Department of Philosophy and Religious Studies with the dissertation "Aspects of Gikuyu Traditional Morality" in 1983 and was hired as a lecturer in 1984.
 She was also an adjunct lecturer at the Jesuit School of Theology at Hekima College and Kenyatta University.
 Kinoti served as an Associate Professor in the Department of Philosophy and Religious Studies until her sudden death in April 2001.
+As a professor and a lay preacher, she spoke on various ethical, spiritual, moral, and social topics.